 The 15th of December marked the official release by the European Commission (EC) of an important Communication on “Sustainable Carbon Cycles”.
 The document maps out how the removal, capture, re-use, and storage of carbon in service of Europe’s goal of Climate Neutrality by 2050 and achieving net negative emissions thereafter will be advanced, and how these climate solutions and sub-goals fit in with the many other EU policies, programs, targets, and priorities.
 Carbon Gap welcomes the announcement, and looks forward to working with the Commission to help advance common goals of scaling up all responsible methods for removing carbon from our oceans and atmosphere.
-This post summarizes the key messages from the Communication that are most relevant to carbon removal, what we feel the Communication gets right, and areas where the Communication indicates a need for further engagement with the Commission by the carbon removal community.
+We examine the key guidelines for deploying carbon removal in the Sustainable Carbon Cycles Communication and what we feel the Communication gets right, and areas where the Communication indicates a need for further engagement with the Commission by the carbon removal community.

-Why is the Sustainable Carbon Cycles Communication important?
+Why is introducing carbon removal in the Sustainable Carbon Cycles Communication important?

 The Communication lays out a vision for policy, market-making, and certification for a host of critical climate solutions that allow for the management of carbon flows and stocks.
 These include Carbon Dioxide Removal (CDR), Carbon Capture and Utilization (CCU), and Carbon Capture and Storage (CCS), as well as “Carbon Farming”, the EC’s term for all land management activities that result in more carbon removed and stored in trees, other vegetation, and soils (and which also falls under carbon dioxide removal), and Blue Carbon (sequestration in coastal ecosystems).
 It establishes priorities, preferred policy approaches, and a framework for policymaking.
 Note that the Communication is not a law or policy pronouncement, but rather a baseline that the European Commission, European Parliament, and other EU institutions, as well as member states, will use as guidance and input while amending or developing laws and rules.